s-expressionists/Cleavir/BIR-transformations/README.md

 Meta evaluation will propagate constants through basic instructions such as single definition/use variables or `fixed-to-multiple`.

 A mechanism is also provided for clients to tell Cleavir to constant-fold certain function calls.
 First, the function must be equipped with an identity attribute, as described above.
 Then, the client must specialize the `fold-call` generic function.
-When it finds a function call with constant arguments, meta evaluation will call `fold-call` with four arguments: the system, the identity, the call instruction, and the list of arguments (i.e. the actual values). `fold-call` may return a primary value of false, in which case no folding is performed, or it may return a primary value of true.
+When it finds a function call with constant arguments, meta evaluation will call `fold-call` with four arguments: the client, the identity, the call instruction, and the list of arguments (i.e. the actual values). `fold-call` may return a primary value of false, in which case no folding is performed, or it may return a primary value of true.
 If the primary value is true, subsequent values returned by `fold-call` are those that should be substituted for the function call.

 By default, `fold-call` returns false, so no function call is folded.